zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 #### Unit testing

 Now comes the interesting part: How do we make sure that these modifiers actually work?
 At this point, a few basic unit tests will have to do.
 We could just call the function with different params and check the results, but that is not particularly clean.
 Instead, we're going to use inheritance to create a contract with functions that are used to test a modifier, and separate functions for testing the modified function itself.
+This contract that is tested here is even simpler then the previous one.

 ```
 contract Token